-Work on the first section of path is expected to begin in April and projects will continue into the fall.
+Work on the first section of path is expected to begin in May and projects will continue into the fall.
 We apologize for this temporary inconvenience but in the long run, this work will improve the longevity of the path and create a better user experience.

-- Railroad Trestle bridge to 9th Street bridge (NW 1.1 to N 0.0)
+- Americana Blvd. to 9th Street (NW 0.8 to N 0.0)

-- Broadway bridge to Parkcenter bridge (NE 1.0 to NE 1.2)
+- Broadway Bridge to Parkcenter Bridge (NE 1.0 to NE 1.2)

 - East end of Kristin Armstrong Municipal Park to Marden Lane (NE 1.7 to NE 1.9)

-- Leadville Avenue to Baybrook Court bridge (orange) (SE 1.1 to SE 2.0)
+- Leadville Avenue to Baybrook Court Bridge (orange) (SE 1.1 to SE 2.0)

-- East Parkcenter bridge at Bown Way to East Parkriver Drive (SE 4.2 to East Parkriver Drive)
+- East Parkcenter Bridge at Bown Way to East Parkriver Drive (SE 4.2 to East Parkriver Drive)

 - Tentative Dates: September 6 to October 21